- About Pitbulls

 Pit Ed ClassES

 Our popular free and low cost PIT ED CLASSES have run weekly in Berkeley every weekend since 2001.
-Participants work hard and develop a better relationship with their pets while learning basic handling skills, leash manners and responsible ownership protocol.
+Participants strengthen their relationship with their pets while learning basic handling skills, leash manners and responsible dog ownership practices.
 Hundreds of dog owners have deepened their commitment to their pets thorough this training, and untold numbers of shelter dogs have been saved thanks to improved manners and social skills.
 More Info on Pit Ed Classes

 A look at BADRAP's partnership with The City of Berkeley